Japan Journal of Nursing Science

 1. Original Article

-Definition: Original research, consisting of introduction, method, results, discussion.
+Definition: Original research, consisting of Introduction, Methods, Results and Discussion.
 Original work must provide 10 references and an explanation about research findings.

 Length: Should be approximately 5000 words (not counting the abstract, references, tables and/or figures).